The Owl Who Married a Goose: An Eskimo Legend: Synopsis

+Martha Kauki, and Samonee, older people who remembered mimicking animal sounds to help with the hunting.
+Drawings were done by Inuk artist Agnes Nanogak.
+For the animation, Leaf used sand animation, drawing on sand on a glass slide lit from below.

 Reception

 Millimeter wrote, “The film is one of exquisite delicacy and bitter sweet humor, a triumph of sincere animation in a technique far removed from traditional cel methods.”

 Monthly Film Bulletinwrote, “Caroline Leaf displays in this abstract love story the rich and tonal skills which she later used to effect in The Street."

+In July 2011, the film was included in Watch Me Move, an exhibit world animation at the Barbican Centre, London.
+Over the next five years, that exhibition toured to Calgary, Taipei, Rio de Janeiro, Detroit, Monterrey, Madrid and Moscow.